Chaldene/pancam/To-Do.md

 * WAC FW Plot limits set to 0 and 1
 * If archive is active do not create a .ignore file
 * Adjust x-scale to avoid clash
+* Within HK Decode, stop passing bin around and change functions to only return relevant arrays